 The benefits of using vegan protein powder

-Calculating the correct amount of protein you need depends on several variables; your body weight, your age and how physically active you are.
+Calculating the correct amount of protein you need depends on several factors; your body weight, your age and how physically active you are.
 An average person will need 0.75g of protein per kg of body weight, increasing to 1-1.2g in the over-65s.
 People who train a lot will need even more – about 1.2-2g per kg of body weight.

 To boost your protein consumption Dr. Dehghan recommends starting with whole foods.
 “The easy way to increase your protein intake is to start with regular food,” she said.
 "You can easily increase your protein intake by just adding hemp seeds, tofu or any other protein source to your smoothies or meals."